augustluhrs/Twitch_Plays_God/README.md

     - [ ] create separate todo/changelog and update readme
     - [ ] design document with standards
     - [ ] prettier / ESLint?
+    - [ ] versions and log
+    - [ ] readme update and todo separation
 - [ ] "use strict" for debugging? https://eloquentjavascript.net/08_error.html
 - [ ] standard toFixed/parseFloat across board https://modernweb.com/what-every-javascript-developer-should-know-about-floating-points/
 - [ ] needs some sort of new theming...

+Feedback questions:
+    - Giving
+        - Do you give to charity?
+Why/why not, if so, how much, to whom, why?
+        - How have your giving habits changed over time?

 DB breakdown:
 - Ecosystem Essentials: